Institute For Management Studies (IMS) And Management Scholars Program

-The IMS also offers an exchange program for business, accounting and economics students with the Westminster Business School (WBS) which is part of the University of Westminster system located in London.
+The IMS offers an exchange program for accounting, business, and economics students with the Westminster Business School (WBS) which is part of the University of Westminster system located in London.
 WBS is located in the heart of London on Marylebone Road near Regents Park.
-Eligible students who participate in the program will spend one semester in London taking a full schedule of classes in such areas as international business, management, accounting and economics.
-The credits received will then be transferred back to Lycoming College.
+Eligible students who participate in the program spend one semester in London taking a full schedule of classes in such areas as international business, management, accounting, and economics.
+Course credits transfer back to Lycoming College.
 Eligible WBS students are also permitted to study at Lycoming College for one semester.

 All students who have a declared major or minor in accounting, business administration, or economics and who are in good academic standing are automatically members of the IMS.
 However, the IMS Director may invite or permit other students to join the IMS who do not meet the first criterion, such as freshmen who have not yet declared a major or minor.

 Team-taught interdisciplinary seminar under the direction of the IMS faculty.
 A different interdisciplinary topic relevant to students in all three IMS departments is offered at least once a year.
 Completion of two semesters required by the Management Scholars Program.
 Prerequisite: Membership in the Management Scholars Program or consent of IMS Director.
 One credit.
 May be repeated once for credit when topics are different.